-Read this post from our 2-year bike trip if you don’t believe me →
+(Don’t miss: Read this post from our 2-year bike trip if you don’t believe me) →

-Could you get along with your partner during full-time world travel?
+Could you get along with your partner if you became working nomads?

 It takes a lot of effort and a lot of time with your partner before travelling as a couple becomes easy.
 The shift from seeing each other just a few hours every day to seeing each other ALL THE TIME is massive, so you need to give yourselves a break in the first few months of travel.
 After that, things will start to get easier.

-If you’re hitting the road with your sweetheart for the first time, try to visit some of the most romantic cities in the world (according to us!) →
+(Don’t miss: If you’re hitting the road with your sweetheart for the first time, try to visit some of the most romantic cities in the world (according to us!)) →

 Q4: Where do you keep your stuff?